essare-rimaz/book_recommendation/README.md

 - what is the difference between model and schema?
 - I don't need to track changes or do abstract stuff, so I can use CORE I guess
 - trying to figure out what works for SQLalchemy 1.X and 2.0 is insane

+### IDEAS
+- ISBNs seem to be pretty messed up (at least in ranking)
+  - $, ´, Ô½, ooo probably not meant to be in ISBN
+  - it would be great to have a tool that validates ISBN as per its [standard](https://en.wikipedia.org/wiki/International_Standard_Book_Number)
+- inserting new books would be a great feature too
+- additional information for books such as genre would probably help
+- it is difficult to enter books without seeing the database -> browsing could be useful
+- when the final book is found, I could turn it into a clickable link that would open its cover